Danack/Bristolian/docs/explanations/monitoring_officer_problem.md

 *TODO* add video.

+### The M.O. failed to attend the Value & Ethics committee on the 3rd of November

+The Monitoring Officer failed to attend the last Value and Ethics committee, which was disappointing as we'd hoped to get some clear answers at last.

+Not only did he not attend, but the [written answers to questions](https://democracy.bristol.gov.uk/documents/s89544/1%20-%20VE%20PF%20Bundle.pdf) were non-responsive to the questions asked.
+E.g.

+> Q. How many Independent Persons have been involved in complaints cases since 2013?
+Does the Monitoring Officer consider that these appointments of Independent Persons carried out by the Head of Legal Services and the Monitoring Officer were made lawfully?
+>
+> If YES, under what specific powers?
+Please provide a clear reference and justification.
+>
+> A. There is a requirement to appoint an IP and consult with them where a complaint is investigated.
+There is a discretion to consult with an IP in all other circumstances, including initial analysis of a  complaint.
+The Council consults an independent person to provide advice on the assessment of complaints.
+There have been no complaints that have required an investigation in the last 5 years.

+That did not answer how many people were appointed, or if the M.O. thinks they were appointed lawfully.

+> Q. Can the Monitoring Officer explain how the members' complaints process and decisions made since 2013 if the appointments of Independent Persons are unlawful?
+>
+> A. See Answer to Q1

+Although we have come to expect politicians to give non-responsive answers, it is intolerable that the Monitoring Officer is doing so.

 ### No complaints have made it past the Monitoring Officer's gatekeeping

 > The Council consults an independent person to provide advice on the assessment of